Ghost Stories (The Dream Syndicate album): Reception

-The album's songs are "dominated by themes of reminiscence and mortality."
+The album's songs are "dominated by themes of reminiscence and mortality".
 Reactions to the album were mixed.
-Gene Gregorits, writing from the perspective of Wynn's later solo career, called the album "pneumatically morose" and "depressing."
-Denise Sullivan, writing for AllMusic, gave the album three stars out of five and called it a "very straight-ahead rock album."
-In 2004, however, when an expanded edition of the album was released on CD, Seattle's No Depression offered a glowing review of the "dense, desperate clang."
+Gene Gregorits, writing from the perspective of Wynn's later solo career, called the album "pneumatically morose" and "depressing".
+Denise Sullivan, writing for AllMusic, gave the album three stars out of five and called it a "very straight-ahead rock album".
+In 2004, however, when an expanded edition of the album was released on CD, Seattle's No Depression offered a glowing review of the "dense, desperate clang".

 Aftermath

 In January 1988, before the album was released, The Dream Syndicate recorded a live show in a club in Los Angeles; these recordings were produced by Mazer and they were released in 1989 as Live at Raji's.
 Other recordings made between 1985 and 1988 (that is, between Out of the Grey and Ghost Stories) were released in 1996 as The Lost Tapes.

-The band broke up in 1989, and did not perform again until 2012 (with Jason Victor instead of Paul B. Cutler).
-Wynn noted in an interview that The Dream Syndicate might tour in 2013 and might record again; he added that he would like the opportunity to play songs from Out of the Grey and Ghost Stories, which had not happened since it "just never seemed right with the records I was promoting [and] the bands I was playing with in recent years."
+The band split in 1989, and did not perform again until 2012 (with Jason Victor instead of Paul B. Cutler).
+Wynn noted in an interview that The Dream Syndicate might tour in 2013 and might record again; he added that he would like the opportunity to play songs from Out of the Grey and Ghost Stories, which had not happened since it "just never seemed right with the records I was promoting [and] the bands I was playing with in recent years".